-During Fall, Winter, and Spring term, the online Student Evaluation of Teaching system opens to students the Wednesday of week 8 and closes the Sunday before Finals Week.
-Students will receive notification, instructions and the link through their ONID email.
-They may also log into the system via Online Services.
-Course evaluation results are extremely important and used to help improve courses and the learning experience of future students.
+During Fall, Winter, and Spring term the online Student Learning Experience surveys open to students the Wednesday of week 9 and close the Sunday before Finals Week.
+Students will receive notification, instructions, and the link through their ONID email.
+They may also log into the survey via MyOregonState or directly at https://beav.es/Student-Learning-Survey.
+Survey results are extremely important and are used to help improve courses and the learning experience of future students.
+Responses are anonymous (unless a student chooses to "sign" their comments, agreeing to relinguish anonymity of written comments)

-Responses are anonymous (unless a student chooses to "sign" their comments, agreeing to relinquish anonymity) and unavailable to instructors until after grades have been posted.
+and are not available to instructors until after grades have been posted.
 The results of scaled questions and signed comments go to both the instructor and their unit head/supervisor.
 Anonymous (unsigned) comments go to the instructor only.